veracity/veracity-documentation/sections/identity/authentication/web-native.md

 To get an access token for a user:
 1. For a web application, construct an HTTPS `POST` request from your server-side-code.
 For a native application, construct the request internally.
 2. In the request, encode the parameters listed below as the `application/x-www-form-urlencoded` payload.
 For details,  ([go here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)).
-3. Send the request to the `token_endpoint` URL that you have checked in the meta data endpoint before.
+3. Send the request to the `token_endpoint` URL that you have checked in the metadata endpoint before.

 In your request, provide the following parameters required by Veracity IDP.
 For details on sending parameters to the token endpoint, [go here](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token).